czarnika13/R-Projects/README.md

 # R-Projects
-R Projects from an assortment of Homework and Labs from statistic courses (Stats 415 &amp; SI 544).
+R Projects from an assortment of Homework and Labs from my statistic courses.

 Code included features R scripts that deal with Linear and Quadratic Discriminant Analysis, Logistic Regression.